 The base of our hybrid mattresses is made of steel spring coils that have been wrapped individually.
 Pocketed spring coils create a cleaner sleep surface because contaminants are less likely to build up in the bed—making these beds more suitable for those with allergies and asthma.

-A CertiPUR-US® certification backs each component of our mattresses.
+A CertiPUR-US® certification backs each component of our memory foam mattresses.
 This testing guarantees it is free of harmful substances such as formaldehyde and toxic flame retardants.
 CertiPUR-US® also recognizes that our manufacturing methods are safe and produce fewer VOC emissions.

 Natural Flame Retardants